 - Adults in frequent physical distress

 This map is the first of a series of dynamic tools ACHI is providing as a resource to allow stakeholders to look at data sets for specific school districts as they work to address issues facing those districts.
-Maps for Fayetteville, Fort Smith and Jonesboro will be issued at later dates.
+Maps for Fayetteville and Fort Smith will be issued at later dates.

 Definitions of Three Measures: